multiversx/mx-dapp-template-sc-interactor/README.md

 ### Step 4.
 Configure ABI and contract address

 Add your ABI file in `src/contracts` folder.
-In `src/config/index.ts` import your ABI file.
+In `src/config/config.devnet.ts` (or `config.mainnet.ts` or `config.testnet.ts`) import your ABI file.
-Set `contractAbi` and `contractAddress` with your ABI and contract address, respectively.
+In the same file, set `contractAddress` with your contract address.

 ### Step 5 (Optional).
 Configure your whitelist endpoints